 The Coffee Belt

 The main benefit of the coffee belt is the climate.
 Everything from altitude, rainfall, and temperature can play a role in coffee production and these needs are especially met in the coffee belt, geographically speaking.
-Probably the most important factor to consider is soil, and the volcanic activity that occurs in the coffee belt countries makes the soil richer for the coffee plants to grow.
+Probably the most important factor to consider is soil, and the volcanic activity that occurs where is the coffee belt makes the soil richer for the coffee plants to grow.